 When Cambodian crooner Sin Sisamouth sang about Koh Pen island, his lyrics conjured a little slice of paradise where the water meets the land.

-The track that joins up with Koh Pen’s bamboo bridge will lead you into Kaoh Mitt Commune.
+The track that joins up with the end of the bridge will lead you into Kaoh Mitt Commune.
 One of the most interesting features of this little village are the coloured doors that decorate almost every house.
 Even the humblest homes have little design flourishes and beautifully kept flower gardens at the foot of the front stairs.
-We also saw some incredible mud-adobe structures used for storing hay, and sheds thrown together from scraps of rusted tin.
+You can also see some incredible mud-adobe structures used for storing hay, and sheds thrown together from scraps of rusted tin.

 Portions of pathway through Kaoh Mitt are paved, but most of Koh Pen’s trails are deeply rutted mud tracks.
-Many of the locals we met were either on foot or travelling by bicycle.
 Thick bamboo and banana tree groves give way to stunning open rice fields as the main track loops around the island’s northern tip.